PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 --------

 Fixtures_ provide a way to set up well-defined states in order to have consistent tests.
-We recommend using fixtures for complex tests that would be unwieldy to set up using `pytest.mark.parametrize`.
+We recommend using fixtures whenever you need to test multiple properties (thus, using multiple test functions) for a series of related objects.

 Property-based testing
 ----------------------